PASSIONLab/OpenEquivariance/docs/supported_ops.rst

 will only execute correctly on devices that share the compute capability of this first device.

-We support streams via PyTorch's interface with our CUDA and HIP backends
+Both CUDA and HIP backends support GPU streams.
+See PyTorch usage details `here <https://docs.pytorch.org/docs/stable/notes/cuda.html#cuda-streams>`_.

 Symmetric Contraction (Beta)
 ----------------------------